While most brands chase follower counts, the smartest marketers are focused on something else: engagement.

 Platforms like Modash and Heepsy let you filter by follower count, engagement rate, location, and more.
 These tools are great for identifying potential partners, but outreach still takes time, and that’s where working with a specialized agency can really save resources.

 When done right, nano influencer campaigns deliver serious value.
-In fact, creators with under 10,000 followers have generated over $1,000 in return from just $50 worth of product seeding.
+In fact, creators with under 10,000 followers have generated over $1,000 in return from just $50 in spend.

 Let’s break down how brands are making that happen, step by step.